I've been working with the web for many moons and take pride in crafting rad experiences.

-Treebie was made over a few weekends using rails and postgres.
+Treebie was made over a few weekends using rails and postgres (hosted on heroku).
 I really enjoy working w/ rails and still love the simplicity of server-rendered pages (even if they aren't en vogue at the moment).
 I leveraged

-a simple CSS framework I cooked up a while back to make styling fast and lightweight.
-Unfortunately I haven't given it the attention it deserves.
+a simple CSS framework which I cooked up a while back to make styling fast and lightweight.

-As an avid DND fan (I don't play very often these days) I know first-hand that the tech for tabletop RPG games is abysmal.
-Despite the demand existing for such tooling, the market is just too small and fragmented for larger orgs to execute in this space (although more are starting now).
-Magehand was an excuse to build an app I wanted, while playing with some new tech along the way.
+As an avid DND fan I know first-hand that the tech for tabletop RPG games is abysmal.
+Despite the demand for such tooling, the market is just too small and fragmented for larger orgs to execute in this space (although you can see that trend starting now).
+Magehand was an excuse to build an app I wanted to use while playing with some new tech along the way.

 The app allows DMs (dungeon masters) to create a 'campaign' and assigns a code where players sitting around the table can join, giving the DM access to all the player data in real-time.
-As a player takes damage, changes stats, or edits their inventory, you see it live (if you've ever DMed a game, you know how useful this would be).
+As a players change stats, or edit their inventory, you see the changes live.
 For players, it keeps a consistent source of truth without using paper (if you're into that kind of thing).

-The app currently has a few hundred users, and the usage isn't large enough to warrant charging users at the moment.
+The app currently has a few hundred users, and the usage isn't large enough to warrant monetizing at the moment.

 Magehand was my first experience at using firebase and vue together (and my first experience building a production-level app with either).
 Although my app architecture was somewhat clunky, the fundamental principle of having a unidirectional source of truth through firebase, and then using vue's diffing power to rerender on updates worked

-Some coworkers and I were talking about the absurd specificity in dating apps and started joking about a pokemon-based dating app.
+Some coworkers and I were talking about the absurd specificity in new dating app startups and started joking about a pokemon-based dating app.
 I took that inspiration and hacked together pokedate.me (a $5 domain), largely as a practical joke, in about a weekend.